Random attractors for stochastic porous media equations perturbed by space-time linear multiplicative noise: Introduction

-SPME and stochastic fast diffusion equations (SFDE) have been intensively investigated in recent years (cf.\ e.g.\ \cite{DPR04,K06,DPRRW06,RRW07,RW08,BDPR08,BDPR08-2,BDPR09} and references therein).
-The long-time behaviour of SPME with Brownian additive noise in terms of the existence of random attractors has first been treated in \cite{BGLR10} which then has been partially extended to more generally distributed additive noise in \cite{GLR11}.
-The SFDE ($0 < m < 1$) with linear multiplicative space-time noise has been first solved in \cite{RRW07}.
+SPME and stochastic fast diffusion equations (SFDE) have been intensively investigated in recent years; cf., for example, \cite {DPR04,K06,DPRRW06,RRW07,RW08,BDPR08,BDPR08-2,BDPR09,G12} and references therein.
+The long-time behavior of SPME with Brownian additive noise in terms of the existence of a random attractor has first been treated in \cite{BGLR10} which then has been partially extended to more generally distributed additive noise in \cite {GLR11,G13}.
+The SFDE ($0 < m < 1$) with linear multiplicative space--time noise has been first solved in \cite{RRW07,G13}.
 Subsequently, extinction in finite time with positive probability has been shown in \cite{BDPR09-3} and in a more singular case which is used as model to study self-organized criticality in \cite{BDPR09-2}.